aurelberra/stopwords/elements_for_discussion.md

     * [x] Nouns
     * [x] Verbs
     * [x] Pronouns (personal, demonstrative, relative, possessive)
-* [x] Decide if some extremely frequent words from PHI 100 MFW and Cicero 100 MFW are to be excluded
+* [x] Decide if some extremely frequent words from PHI 100 MFW and Cicero 100 MFW are to be excluded from the stopwords
     * "libro": mostly in meaningful intratextual or intertextual references, not in editorial indications
     * "publicae", "publica", "publicam": used in forms of "res publica"